Aduen/ThreadedTimer/README.md

 * Nano 33 Ble Sense

 Usage of the library is much like other Timing libraries on the Arduino community network.
 The big advantage of using the mbed os based implementation is Threading.
 A single ThreadedTimer runs in its own Thread and multiple Threaded Timers can run parallel without delaying each other.
-The 'basic' example shows the benefit ot this approach.
+The 'basic' example shows the benefit of this approach.

+The most simple usage is shown below.

 ```c++
 #include <threadedtimer.h>